walkerdb/renpubs/README.md

+# Renaissance Vocal Music
+A repository containing structured data detailing the contents of printed vocal part-books from the Renaissance.
-A repository for semi-structured representations of renaissance music publications.
-Scope for the inital part of this project is limited to the publications described in the Nuovo Vogel series.
+Scope for this project is limited to the publications described in the Nuovo Vogel series.

 ### Data structure
+`publications.json` contains an array of structured data for each publication.
+Each publication has the following structure:

 ```json
 {